Should I use 2.5, 2.4 or 2.3 of swingbench

 Order entry models the classic order entry stress test.
 It has a similar profile to the TPC-C benchmark.
 This version models a online order entry system with users being required to log-on before purchasing goods.
 The Calling Circle benchmark represents a self-service OLTP application.
 The application models the customers of a telecommunications company registering, updating and inquiring on a calling circle of their most frequently called numbers in order to receive discounted call pricing.
 It is characterised by large amounts of dynamic PL/SQL and is CPU intensive.
 Calling Circle also requires the regeneration of data after each run.

-New transactions in the orderentry benchmark
+What are the new transactions in the orderentry benchmark

 I've included three additional transactions in the orderentry benchmark to enable users to increase the "Read" workload for the Oracle database.